xumingming/storm-wiki/Clojure-DSL.md

 Rather than use the Java methods on `OutputCollector` directly, the DSL provides a nicer set of functions for using `OutputCollector`: `emit-bolt!`, `ack!`, and `fail!`.

 1. `emit-bolt!`: takes as parameters the `OutputCollector`, the values to emit (a Clojure sequence), and keyword arguments for `:anchor` and `:stream`. `:anchor` can be a single tuple or a list of tuples, and `:stream` is the id of the stream to emit to.
 Omitting the keyword arguments emits an unanchored tuple to the default stream.
+2. `emit-direct-bolt!`: takes as parameters the `OutputCollector`, the task id to send the tuple to, the values to emit, and keyword arguments for `:anchor` and `:stream`.
+This function can only emit to streams declared as direct streams.
 2. `ack!`: takes as parameters the `OutputCollector` and the tuple to ack.
 3. `fail!`: takes as parameters the `OutputCollector` and the tuple to fail.